Star Chinese Movies: Star Chinese Movies Legend

 Star Chinese Movies Legend (衛視卡式台) (also known as SCM Legend) was a sister movie channel of Star Chinese Movies based in Singapore.
-First launched on 25 January 2008 as Star Chinese Movies 2 (衛視電影2台), later rebranded on 1 October 2012 as Star Chinese Movies Legend.
-The channel broadcast British Hong Kong oldies historical heritage and colonial movies from 1 January 1970 to 31 December 1992.
-23 Years was officially the main production company that took place by STAR TV Filmed Entertainment.
+First launched on 25 January 2008 as Star Chinese Movies 2 (衛視電影2台), it was rebranded on 1 October 2012 as Star Chinese Movies Legend.
+The channel broadcast older films from British Hong Kong, specifically those released between 1 January 1970 and 31 December 1992.
+The 23-year period was officially the main production era covered by STAR TV Filmed Entertainment.

-As Disney continued to expand Disney+ across Asian territories, they decided to shutting down many of their pay TV channels, which include Star Chinese Movies Legend, on October 1, 2021.
+As Disney continued to expand Disney+ across Asian territories, it decided to shut down many of its pay TV channels, including Star Chinese Movies Legend, on 1 October 2021.